AverageInfosec/nmap_automation/README.md

 this is a csv of the scan details.
 If you run a comprehensive scan make sure you save it somewhere before you run any other scans as it will overwrite this file.

 iplist.csv <br/>
 this is a list of only active IP's.
 Can be used with other tools as a list to be called.
+This will continue to append and remove any duplicates based on the scans your perform. delete this file to start fresh.

 outfile.xml <br/>
 this is the main output from nmap.
 You can also import this to a database.<br/><br/><br/>